Cranbrook Educational Community: Cranbrook Art Museum

-The Cranbrook Art Museum is a museum of contemporary art with a permanent collection, including works by Charles and Ray Eames, Harry Bertoia, Maija Grotell, Carl Milles, Robert Motherwell, Andy Warhol, and Roy Lichtenstein.
+The Cranbrook Art Museum is a museum of contemporary art with a permanent collection, including works by Charles Eames, Ray Eames, Harry Bertoia, Maija Grotell, Carl Milles, Robert Motherwell, Andy Warhol, and Roy Lichtenstein.
 Completed in 1942 under the direction of architect Eliel Saarinen, the museum is housed in the same building as the Cranbrook Academy of Art.

 The museum also offers tours of Saarinen House, which has undergone painstaking restoration beginning in 1977.
 The remaining areas of the house were completed between 1988 and 1994.
 The museum is accredited by the American Alliance of Museums.

 Sculptor Carl Milles' numerous works in Metro Detroit include those at Cranbrook Educational Community, such as Mermaids & Tritons Fountain (1930), Sven Hedin on a Camel (1932), Jonah and the Whale Fountain (1932), Orpheus Fountain (1936), and Spirit of Transportation (1952), currently in Cobo Center.

 In 2009, the museum closed for renovation and expansion, reopening in November 2011.
 The project restored aspects of the original building designed by Saarinen, made necessary structural repairs, replaced windows, and upgraded mechanical systems.
 The renovated museum features year-round, changing exhibitions and a new Collections and Education Wing—an additional 20000 sqft of storage and classroom space open to visitors by guided tour.
 Based on an open storage plan, the new wing allows the museum's entire collection to be seen.